-The Bing Ads quality score shows you how competitive your ads are in the marketplace by measuring how relevant your keywords, ads, and landing pages are to customers' search queries and other input.
+Bing Ads shows you how competitive your ads are in the marketplace by measuring how relevant your keywords, ads, and landing pages are to customers' search queries and other input.

-You can find your PPC quality scores in your Keyword Performance Reports and in your Keywords list.
+You can find your PPC quality scores in your Performance Reports and in your Keywords list.
+You can also get reporting on low-quality clicks, click fraud, and invalid clicks.

 After reading this training, you will understand how to: